myclarity/myclarity.github.io/terms-of-use.md

 All related names, logos, product and service names, designs, and slogans are trademarks of the Company or its affiliates or licensors.
 You must not use such marks without the prior written permission of the Company.
 All other names, logos, product and service names, designs, and slogans on this Website are the trademarks of their respective owners.

-Copyright Infringement and the Digital Millennium Copyright Act (DMCA) Safe Harbor We take the intellectual property rights of others seriously and require that users of SmartDate do the same.
+Copyright Infringement and the Digital Millennium Copyright Act (DMCA) Safe Harbor We take the intellectual property rights of others seriously and require that users of Clarity do the same.
 The Digital Millennium Copyright Act (DMCA) established a process for addressing claims of copyright infringement that we have implemented for our services.
-If you own a copyright or have authority to act on behalf of a copyright owner and want to report a claim that a third party is infringing that material on or through SmartDate, please send a notice to our copyright agent that includes all of the items below and we will expeditiously take appropriate action:
+If you own a copyright or have authority to act on behalf of a copyright owner and want to report a claim that a third party is infringing that material on or through Clarity, please send a notice to our copyright agent that includes all of the items below and we will expeditiously take appropriate action:

 1. A description of the copyrighted work that you claim is being infringed;
 2. A description of the material you claim is infringing and that you want removed or access to which you want disabled and the URL or other location of that material;